cloudquery/terraform-aws-cloudquery/README.md

+Note: This is not officially maintained right now and mostly serves as an example.
+If you are looking for an official k8s helm chart take a look [here](https://github.com/cloudquery/helm-charts).

 # CloudQuery AWS Module

 This folder contains a Terraform module to deploy a CloudQuery cluster in AWS on top of EKS.